 |News Updates||Slack channel||GitHub Discussions, Email|

-Further information and guides on usage for all these recommended approaches can be found in our standard SDLC setups.
+Further information and guides on usage for all these recommended approaches can be found in our docs on how to use GitHub.

 “Our work is too sensitive”…

 It is sometimes not possible or desirable to share all your work with all of Flutter: some of it may be commercially confidential or employee/customer sensitive.
 If really necessary, there are two approaches to address this problem:

 - Separate the sensitive unshareable elements from the rest of the capability: making that unshareable bit as small as possible and sharing a mock so the shared capability is runnable.

 - Reducing the sharing boundary to a more limited group: this may still be cross-divisional but might be limited to those who have a direct need for this access, or provide access reactively when requested.